 What Does Binge Drinking Do to Your Blood Alcohol Level?

 While not all binge drinkers are alcoholics, most alcoholics are binge drinkers.
-The frequency and rate at which alcoholics drink is what has such stark effects on the body.
+The frequency and rate at which alcoholics drink are what have such stark effects on the body.
 Alcoholism has terrible long-term side effects on the body, and can, in its worst forms, be deadly.

-Due to over-consumption of alcohol, the body does not get a chance to heal or process the alcohol at a healthy rate, which ultimately lead to severe damage to the liver and brain.
+Due to the over-consumption of alcohol, the body does not get a chance to heal or process the alcohol at a healthy rate, which ultimately leads to severe damage to the liver and brain.